Surfix/Surfix/README.md

 ### About Me
 I am an experienced and solution-oriented GIS Analyst who is passionate about providing simple digital solutions to complex environmental and spatial problems

-I am a PhD student at [Boise State Unuiversity] (https://www.boisestate.edu/earth/staff-members/graduate-students/).
+I am a PhD student at [Boise State Unuiversity](https://www.boisestate.edu/earth/staff-members/graduate-students/).

 ### Skills
 - 🌱 Remote Sensing and GIS Analysis